ChrisTitusTech/website/content/posts/2023/windows-to-linux.md

 *Packages for ALL Distributions* are made using Flatpak, AppImage, Flatpak, and even installing a secondary package manager like homebrew or nix.
 Everything I just listed works on all distributions and are containerized for the most part.

+#### Typical Distribution

+_Common alternatives in parenthesis_

+- Bootloader = GRUB (Systemd-boot)
+- Init System = Systemd
+- Display Render = Wayland (Xorg - Common on Older Distros)
+- Display Manager = GDM, SDDM, or LightDM (This is the Login Manager)
+- Desktop Environments = KDE, Gnome, Cinnamon, XFCE, Mate, and LXQT (These have gui tool suite to help with system configuration)
+- Window Managers (Desktop Environment Alternative)
+  - Wayland Based = Sway and Hyprland (riverwm, dwl, and other are still being developed)
+  - Xorg = BSPWM, DWM, i3, qTile, XMonad, awesomewm, and many others.

+Example Configuration

+Ubuntu
+- Bootloader - Grub
+- Init System - Systemd
+- Display Render - Wayland
+- Display Manager - GDM
+- Desktop Environment - GNOME

+### First Installation

+Grab a debian ISO here: <https://www.debian.org/download>

+The basic netinst is fine for now.
+We just want a sample system to build up and learn on.

+### Second Installation

+Use Arch Linux here: <https://archlinux.org/download/>

+Instead of using a wizard included with Arch, I recommend walking through all the steps @ <https://wiki.archlinux.org/title/Installation_guide> and learning about what goes into the setup process.
+Arch does a fantastic job of breaking down each step and I highly recommend their wiki as a resource even when NOT using arch.

+### Third Installation

+Start messing around with window managers and configuring the system from a command line interface (CLI).
+This will make you more comfortable with Linux as a whole.
+After this is done, decide which way you enjoy the most.

 ## Walkthrough Video

 {{< youtube 11111111 >}}